 Large transportation data sets are revealing enormous untapped potential for cycling in suburban neighbourhoods.
-A recent study by Ryerson University and TCAT found that one third of all trips in the Greater Toronto and Hamilton Area, or 4.3 million trips each day are 5 km long or less and could be cycled.
+A study by Ryerson University and TCAT found that one third of all trips in the Greater Toronto and Hamilton Area, or 4.3 million trips each day are 5 km long or less and could be cycled.
 While work trips in suburban communities may be longer, trips to the grocery store, the doctor’s office, or to a transit hub are often short and could be cycled.

 People are hesitant to try cycling, however, because the environment is so unsupportive.
 Wide, high-speed roads and a lack of bike lanes can make getting on a bicycle feel uninviting and unsafe.
 At the same time, it is difficult for city staff and politicians to build bike lanes, particularly those that reallocate road space away from motor vehicles, when so few people cycle.
 We seek to solve this frustrating chicken-and-egg scenario through community bike hubs.

 Community bike hubs are welcoming spaces where people can learn more about cycling, meet other people who cycle, and go cycling together.
 Based on research conducted by our partners at the University of Toronto which applied social practice theory and behaviour change to cycling programming, our approach seeks to address significant barriers people in suburban communities face, outside of infrastructure.
 By addressing these barriers, we can accelerate cycling adoption and grow a community of people cycling.
 These barriers centre around:

 - Skills and Knowledge: Do you feel confident riding your bike?
 Do you know safe routes to get from point A to point B?

 - Community: Do you know other people who cycle?
 Are people supportive cycling?
 Does it feel like a normal, everyday thing to do?